picosh/docs/posts/privacy.md

 pico.sh LLC and our site owners.

 We only collect visitor usage statistics for website owners who enable it.

+We only keep usage statistics for up to **1 year** since the event happened.

 We might also inspect the headers of HTTP requests to determine some tertiary information about the request.
 For example we might inspect the User-Agent or